AdobeDocs/commerce-merchant-services.en/help/data-connection/handle-privacy-request.md

 ### GDPR Request/delete access example:

+For **access requests**, specify "Commerce Data for Marketing" from the UI (or "commerceMarketingData" as a product code in the API).

+For **delete requests**, in addition to the "Commerce Data for Marketing" request, you must also submit delete requests to three upstream services to prevent Adobe Commerce from reinjecting the deleted data.
+If these upstream services are not specified, the "Commerce Data for Marketing" request will remain in the "processing" state until delete requests for the upstream services are created.

+The three upstream services are:

+* Profile (product code: "profileService")
+* AEP Data Lake (product code: "AdobeCloudPlatform")
+* Identity (product code: "identity")

-To send access and delete requests through the Privacy API, you must authenticate and manage permissions for the Privacy Service:
+To send access and delete requests through the Privacy API, you must authenticate and manage permissions for Privacy Service:

 * [Authenticate and access the Privacy Service API](https://experienceleague.adobe.com/en/docs/experience-platform/privacy/api/getting-started)
 * [Manage permissions for Privacy Service](https://experienceleague.adobe.com/en/docs/experience-platform/privacy/permissions)